-DEADLINE: NOMINATIONS DUE MONDAY, 17 AUGUST 2020 by 5:00 pm
+NOMINATIONS DUE: Friday, October 15, 2021 by 5:00 pm

-The American Planning Association Utah Chapter (APAUtah) is accepting nominations for awards to recognize plans, projects, programs, and individuals that are making a significant contribution to planning in Utah.
+The Utah Chapter of the American Planning Association (APA Utah) is accepting nominations for awards to recognize plans, projects, programs, and individuals that are making a significant contribution to planning in Utah.
 Awards help recognize and reward those furthering planning practice in Utah and encourage others to learn from and incorporate lessons learned from outstanding planning efforts.
-The APAUtah strongly encourages planners to apply: share your story, your lessons learned, and let's build planning practice in Utah!
-It is the intention of the APAUtah to promote these award winners throughout the year following the announcement of the awards at the Fall Planning Conference.
+APA Utah strongly encourages you to apply!
+Share your story, your lessons learned, and let's build and celebrate planning practice in Utah!
+It is the intention of APA Utah to promote these award winners throughout the year following the announcement of the awards.

-I: Award
+I: Awards Introduction

-The APAUtah presents its annual planning awards under two basic classifications: Project and Individual.
+APA Utah presents its annual planning awards under two basic classifications: Project and Individual.